Photos: Emma Swann

 More like this

-The band have given us another taste of their forthcoming second album ‘Sex, Death & The Infinite Void’.
+It’s the opening track of their new album ‘Sex, Death & The Infinite Void’.